hblanks/talks/2012/what_i_talk_about_when_i_talk_about_python.20120221/text.rst

 Prologue
 --------

-I visited an old friend and former colleague in Boston this past January.
-It happens that we've both had the chance to work with a particularly extraordinary engineer, and when our conversation turned to him and how he was doing, it naturally also turned to the topic of what it's been like to work with him.
+Last month I visited an old friend and former colleague in Boston.
+It happens that we've both worked with a particularly extraordinary guy, and when our conversation turned to him and how he was doing, it naturally also turned to the topic of what it's been like to work with him.
 Matt first asked me, "Does he still leave those comments in his code?" and then he told this story, which marks the beginning of this talk.

-In the great dot-com boom, Matt and the extraordinary engineer are both working at a streaming video startup in the Bay Area.
+In the great dot-com boom, Matt and colleague-in-common are both working at a streaming video startup in the Bay Area.
 The hours are no doubt untenable, and the business will ultimately fail after a nearly uncountable number of financing rounds.
 Nevertheless, the technology is